-- Dividend distributions It is anticipated that all distributions by the Company will be in the form of dividend distributions and that, accordingly, the Company will not pay any interest distributions. - 37.2.1.2 UK resident individual shareholders When the Company makes a dividend distribution in respect of income shares (or is deemed to make such a distribution in respect of accumulation shares) a UK resident individual shareholder will be treated for UK income tax purposes as having taxable income equal to the gross amount of the dividend distribution.
+- 37.2.1.1.1 It is anticipated that all distributions by the Sub-fund will be in the form of dividend distributions and that, accordingly, the Sub-fund will not pay any interest distributions. - 37.2.1.2 UK resident individual shareholders - When the Sub-fund makes a dividend distribution in respect of income Shares (or is deemed to make such a distribution in respect of accumulation Shares) a UK resident individual shareholder will be treated for UK income tax purposes as having taxable income equal to the gross amount of the dividend distribution.
 For these purposes dividend income is treated as the top slice of an individual's income.